rancher/docs/content/rancher/v2.x/en/security/benchmark-2.2/_index.md

 When performing the tests, you will need access to the Docker command line on the hosts of all three RKE roles.
 The commands also make use of the the `jq` command to provide human-readable formatting.

-Tests will have an exit code of zero on success and non-zero on failure.

 #### Known Scored Control Failures

 The following scored controls do not currently pass, and Rancher Labs is working towards addressing these through future enhancements to the product.

 - 1.1.21 - Ensure that the `--kubelet-certificate-authority` argument is set as appropriate (Scored)
-- 1.3.6 - Ensure that the `RotateKubeletServerCertificate` argument is set to `true` (Scored)
 - 1.4.11 - Ensure that the etcd data directory permissions are set to `700` or more-restrictive (Scored)
 - 1.4.12 - Ensure that the etcd data directory ownership is set to `etcd:etcd` (Scored)
-- 2.1.3 - Ensure that the `--authorization-mode` argument is not set to `AlwaysAllow` (Scored)
+- 2.1.2 - Ensure that the `--authorization-mode` argument is not set to `AlwaysAllow` (Scored)
-- 2.1.9 - Ensure that the `--hostname-override` argument is not set (Scored)
+- 2.1.8 - Ensure that the `--hostname-override` argument is not set (Scored)
-- 2.1.13 - Ensure that the `--rotate-certificates` argument is not set to `false` (Scored)
-- 2.1.14 - Ensure that the `RotateKubeletServerCertificate` argument is set to `true` (Scored)

 ### Controls